cisco/mindmeld/source/userguide/getting_started.rst

 #.
 Start a :ref:`brand new project <getting_started_template>`.
 This is the approach to take if your specific use case isn't covered by an existing blueprint, or if you prefer to build out your app from scratch.

 MindMeld is designed so you can keep using the tools and coding patterns that are familiar to you.
-Some of the very basic operations can be performed in your command-line shell using the ``mmworkbench`` command.
+Some of the very basic operations can be performed in your command-line shell using the ``mindmeld`` command.
 But to really take advantage of the power of MindMeld, the Python shell is where all the action is at.
 The examples in this section are accompanied by code samples from both shells.

 .. _getting_started_blueprint: